tidyverse/googlesheets4/README.md

     The v3 API wrapped by googlesheets goes offline in March 2020, at which point the package must be retired.
   - [googledrive](https://googledrive.tidyverse.org) provides a
     fully-featured interface to the Google Drive API.
-Use googledrive for all “whole file” operations: upload or download or update a spreadsheet, copy, rename, move, change permission, delete, etc. googledrive supports Team Drives.
+Any “whole file” operations can be accomplished with googledrive: upload or download or update a spreadsheet, copy, rename, move, change permission, delete, etc. googledrive supports Team Drives.
   - [readxl](https://readxl.tidyverse.org) is the tidyverse package for reading Excel files (xls or xlsx) into an R data frame. googlesheets4 takes cues from parts of the readxl interface,